krpecd/startProjectStylus/README.md

 -	gulp watch
 	-	watching for file changes Stylus and JS
 		-	compiling stylus to CSS and JS (ES2015 to ES5)
-		-	versioning files
+		-	versioning CSS file
 		-	running browsersync
 		-	css is compiled from /assets/stylus/shop.styl to /assets/shop.css
-		-	css is versioned int /assets/
+		-	css is versioned into /assets/
 		-	informations about CSS version are in /assets/rev-manifest.json
 		-	js is comliped from /assets/js/jpublic.js to /assets/jpublic.js
 -	gulp watch --production